-- Counsel appearing for oral argument shall check in with the clerk in the courtroom at 9:30 a.m. on the date of oral argument specifying who shall argue and for how long.
+(1) Counsel appearing for oral argument shall check in with the Clerk in the courtroom 30 minutes before the time scheduled for oral argument and shall specify who shall argue.

-- Talking, reading newspapers or other material, and audibly studying briefs and arranging papers are prohibited in the courtroom.
-The lawyers' lounge has been provided for this purpose.
+(2) Talking, reading newspapers or other material, and audibly studying briefs or arranging papers are prohibited in the courtroom.
+The lawyers’ lounge has been provided for this purpose.

 (i) Oral Argument Open to the Public.

-Counsel may move the Court to exclude the public for a good cause shown.
-Such motion shall be filed not later than 24 hours prior to oral argument.
-News media may be granted permission to photograph or videotape oral argument in accordance with the Court's standing order regarding media in the courtroom.
+Counsel may move the Court to exclude the public during argument for a good cause shown no later than 24 hours before oral argument.
+News media may be granted permission to photograph or videotape oral argument in accordance with the Court’s standing order regarding media in the courtroom.